 With limited exceptions for serious offenses, a student who is enrolled in a grade level below grade three may not be placed in out-of-school suspension.
 Tex.
 Educ.
-Code § 37.005.
+Code § 37.005(c).
+The school district must provide a student placed in in-school or out-of-school suspension an alternative means of receiving all coursework, including at least one option that does not require the internet.
+Tex.
+Educ.
+Code § 37.005(e).